pitastrudl/wekanwiki/GDPR.md

 Case: Implementing [EU General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) with Wekan and Sandstorm

 I (xet7) was this week at [Drupalcamp Nordics 2017](http://www.drupalcampnordics.com) and got more details about this regulation, so I started implementing this yesterday in the way I understand it currently, using technologies I'm most familiar with: Wekan, Sandstorm and Qubes OS.
+All hardware and software is subject to change if better alternatives are found.

 ## Deadlines

 Date | Requirements | Sanctions if not ready
 ------------ | ------------- | ------------
-2017-05-13 | Started documenting project with pen to paper in Finnish and English | Unable to do business legally if not documented everything, including process of preparing to regulation
+2017-05-13 | Started documenting project with pen to paper in Finnish and English.
+This wiki page history is also used to show versions of process. | Unable to do business legally if not documented everything, including process of preparing to regulation
 2017-05-31 | Need to find missing keys | Pay for expensive changing of locks 2017- | Found from home all harddrives, USB sticks, etc | Not known yet 2017- | Downloaded all data from Internet | Not known yet